Skip to content

 • What changes: more false breakouts, lower effectiveness of pure trend following.

-• Quick check: measure range width and number of re-entries after a break.
+• Quick check: range width and re-entries after a break.